 To take full advantage of the group dynamics which only a school environment offers.

-To package the instructors’ messages in clear, manageable material for students to carry home and refer to again and again.
+To package the instructors’ messages in video for students to refer to again and again.

 We will maintain a 4:1 student/teacher ratio and promise that each student will receive all individual instruction from a single coach and his or her assistant.
 In this way we avoid confusing the student with a mixture of “languages” from too many teachers.
 On the other hand, because we have a very talented group of instructors, we want all students to benefit from all instructors.
 Consequently, at various clinics, different instructors will take turns speaking to the entire Academy.